ikappaki/standard-streams-test/README.md

 ^C
 ```

-but when enough space is fried on the pipe, the child process is unblocked
+but when enough space is fried on the pipe, the child process is unblocked:
 ```
 >stest :pipe-to-child-stderr :pipe-size 2 :read 0 :write 2 :flbuf 2
 [CMD*:55808] :pipe-to-child-stderr :pipe-size 2 :read 0 :write 2 :flbuf 2